Ron Rodecker: Personal life

 Rodecker was an educator for 23 years and served for two years as an elementary school principal on Kwajalein Atoll in the country of Marshall Islands.
 Rodecker lived in Nevada City, California with his wife Katherine.

 Rodecker was a frequent artist and vendor at the Sawdust Festival in Laguna Beach, known for his watercolor paintings of nature and dragons.
 It was at the Sawdust Festival where he was noticed by Columbia TriStar, leading to him creating Dragon Tales.
 One of his art inspirations was a book titled "Encyclopedia of Legendary Creatures", which inspired him to start making illustrations in watercolor rather than in black and white.

 Death

-He died on January 25, 2021, at the age of 90 after a long battle with heart disease, his death was confirmed by his daughter on Facebook.
-He is survived by his wife Katherine, 4 daughters Cherie, Erin, Lauren and Gretchen, and 9 grandchildren Lindsay, Josh, Mariah, Andrew, Spencer, Tristin, Griffin, Charlotte and Tessa.
+He died on January 25, 2021, at the age of 90 after a long battle with heart disease.
+He is survived by his wife Katherine of fifty years, four daughters Cherie, Erin, Lauren and Gretchen, and nine grandchildren Lindsay, Josh, Mariah, Andrew, Spencer, Tristin, Griffin, Charlotte and Tessa.